Hole in the Wall Gang Camp

-The Hole in the Wall Gang Camp, based in Ashford, Connecticut, is a nonprofit 501(c)(3) organization, residential summer camp, and year-round center serving children and their families coping with cancer and other serious illnesses and conditions.
+The Hole in the Wall Gang Camp, based in Ashford, Connecticut, is a nonprofit 501(c)(3) organization, residential summer camp, and year-round center serving children and their families coping with chronic illnesses such as cancer, sickle cell disease and many others.

 History

 The Hole in the Wall Gang Camp was founded by actor Paul Newman in 1988.
 The camp is named after the gang in Newman's film Butch Cassidy and the Sundance Kid.
 The camp is a 300 acre parcel of land including a 44 acre lake.

 Services

 The camp's programs include year-round outreach to hospitals and clinics, and ongoing services for children, families and caregivers.
 These programs serve 20,000 children and family members annually.
 All of the services are provided free of charge.

+Summer Camp

 Each summer, the camp offers seven one-week sessions for children aged seven to fifteen diagnosed with cancer, sickle cell anemia, hemophilia, metabolic and mitochondrial disorders, and other serious illnesses and conditions and one session for their healthy siblings.
 Weekend programs that run in the fall and spring provide a camp experience for the family unit.
 Activities at the camp include horseback riding, boating, swimming, fishing, crafts, archery, sports and recreation.